Wix vs. WordPress

-If you want to create a website, you often face one question: Wix or WordPress?
+Anyone looking to create a website often faces the decision: Wix or WordPress?
 Both platforms have their strengths and weaknesses.
-The right choice depends on your needs, skills, and project goals.
+The choice depends on your requirements, knowledge, and goals.

 Wix – Pros and Cons